QuantiusBenignus/blurt/README.md

 For the minimalists, it is trivial to extrapolate from this hack to a complete CLI solution, without a single pixel of GUI video buffering.
 (A simple Adwaita widget window can cost MBs of video memory) Enter [BlahST](https://github.com/QuantiusBenignus/blahst/)

+##### Network transcription
+This would be useful for Linux systems that run GNOME but do not have the power to transcribe speech efficiently.
+Speech is recorded on the local machine and sent over to a running instance of whisper.cpp [server](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server), typically on the local network.

+To make the extension work in network transcription mode, one should change the **wsi** script with **netwsi**, either from the extension preferences, or by simply renaming the scripts.

+**netwsi** can be found in this repository and should also be placed in $HOME/.local/bin.

+The IP and port number for the server should be entered in the configuration block of the script.

+The script will check that a running server is present at the specified IP and complain if not found.
+To properly set up the server, please, look at its [documentation](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server)

+Please, run the script from the command line first to check for its dependencies and have them installed.

 ##### Temporary directory and files
 Speech-to-text transcription is memory- and CPU-intensive task and fast storage for read and write access can only help.
 That is why **wsi** stores temporary and resource files in memory, for speed and to reduce SSD/HDD "grinding": `TEMPD='/dev/shm'`.